arkoc/arkoc.github.io/_posts/2020-07-01-V-Net-Database-VPN-GOOD.md

 ### VPN Gateway Half-Stone

 This one is not an underwater stone, but something that is still confusing for me.
 If you open V-Net subnets, you will see GatewaySubnet which has some address space for it, like: "10.7.0.0/24".
 I understand that if I connect to VPN I should receive from one of those addresses.
 But unfortunately no, I received something like "172.17.0.2".
-So there is another option which is affecting our IP.
+So there is another option which is affecting our DHCP service.
 And that option is in Virtual Network Gateway resource, under User VPN configuration section, Address Pool.
 That's it.